trang-nguyenn/Algorithms/DP/2_Strings_and_2D_DP/727-minimum-window-subsequence.md

 + If we find the same character, we refer to the orthogonal index
 + If we didnot find the same one, we refer to horizonal index (not vertical here)

    The difference is at the meaning of `DP`.
-Instead of `y/n` or count the previous element, we store the information of the first index that makes the DP valid.
+Instead of `y/n` or `count the previous overlap`, we store the information of the first index that makes the DP valid.
 Well, sounds related, but I did not find this meaning in the first time I do it.

+   I think the meaning of dp is still at the recursive relationship between elements.

 ```python
 class Solution(object):